 About Me

 I am a fifth-year Ph.D. candidate in Computer Science at Georgia Institute of Technology, working at SSLAB coadvised by Taesoo Kim and Anand Iyer.
-Before Georgia Tech, I graduated from The Chinese University of Hong Kong with a Bachelor's degree in Computer Science with first-class honours in 2019.
+Before Georgia Tech, I graduated from The Chinese University of Hong Kong with a Bachelor's degree in Computer Science.
 My research interests include systems for deep graph learning and general machine learning.
 I am currectly exploring systems aspects of training/serving dynamic GNNs and GraphLLMs.

 Selected Projects